tdwg/website/conferences/2024/sessions/index.md

 Setting the scene, we will highlight the fragmented nature of existing databases informing introduced species and the inconsistencies in terminology used to describe invasion status, hindering comprehensive understanding and management.
 Through case studies and expert insights, the session will demonstrate the benefits of integrating databases, including improved data quality, enhanced accessibility, and better-informed decision-making.

 The goals include discussing approaches to harmonize terminology, showcasing successful examples of database integration, and exploring implications for invasive species management and policy development.
 The outcomes will be especially important for biosecurity in federally managed countries and adjacent nations.
 We invite presenters to submit abstracts addressing these themes, fostering interdisciplinary dialogue and collaboration in the global effort to combat biological invasions.
-Join us in advancing solutions to pressing challenges in conservation biology."
+Join us in advancing solutions to pressing challenges in conservation biology.

 ## SYM20 Herbarium Procedures and Techniques: Sharing best practice from across the globe